-The second paragraph of section 3, subsection 7 of the pay discussion minutes is amended to read as follows:
+A new text shall be added to section 3, paragraph 7 of the pay discussion minutes as follows:

-"Full-time chief shop stewards, full-time senior staff representatives and full-time occupational health and safety representatives who have been fully exempt from work during the entire pay discussion period are entitled to an average pay discussion increase.
+"Full-time chief shop stewards and full-time occupational safety representatives who have been fully exempt from work during the entire pay discussion period are entitled to an average pay discussion increase.
 No pay negotiations shall be held with them."